 Is surgery better than radiation to treat cancer?

 To date, no randomized studies have shown that surgery is more effective than external beam radiation in terms of treating cancer.
 The decision to undergo one treatment approach over another centers around eligibility for each approach as well as the side effects of each treatment approach.

 What is RapidArc treatment?

 RapidArc is the most advanced form of intensity modulated external beam radiation therapy (IMRT).
 RapidArc therapy is delivered in a fraction of the time of other IMRT delivery systems in a highly conformal approach.
 During a RapidArc treatment, the linac’s gantry makes one full revolution while the radiation beam is delivered.
-Delaware Valley Urology’s Cancer Treatment Center is the first center in the Delaware Valley to offer this advanced treatment approach to patients.
+The RapidArc treatment is significantly more targeted and precise which reduces treatment times and radiation exposure for the patient.

 How many radiation treatments are required?